Type 2 image structure, one load region and non-contiguous execution regions

 The execution address of the region containing the RW output section is different from its load address, so the RW output section is moved from its load address (from the single load region) to its execution address (into the second execution region).
 The ZI execution region, and its output section, is placed contiguously with the RW execution region.

 Use armlink options

-address to specify the load and execution address for the RO
+--ro_base= to specify the load and execution address for the RO output

 armlink.
 For an embedded system,